-The CAC’s mission is to gather and disseminate information, conduct research, and advise other town agencies in matters related to the conservation of natural resources.
-The CAC considers issues of air quality, surface water and groundwater quality and quantity, and soils, as well as plants, animals, and habitats of conservation concern, and other issues bearing on the integrity of ecosystems and sustainable uses of the natural resources that support the health and well-being of the human community.
+Serving at the pleasure of the Town Board to advise the town Planning Board, the CAC’s mission is to gather and disseminate information, conduct research, and advise other town agencies in matters related to the conservation of natural resources.
+The CAC considers issues of air quality, surface water, and groundwater quality and quantity, and soils, as well as plants, animals, and habitats of conservation concern, and other issues bearing on the integrity of ecosystems and sustainable uses of the natural resources that support the health and well-being of the human community.

 The CAC’s role in policy-making and environmental reviews is advisory only.
 The CAC takes a science-based approach to questions related to natural resource conservation, provides information as needed, and proposes solutions and alternatives that aim to avoid, minimize, or mitigate impacts to sensitive resources.

 The basic tasks of the Hillsdale CAC are: 1) assisting the Planning Board in reviews of land use proposals; 2) gathering and providing natural resource information to town agencies, land use applicants, and the general public; 3) conducting a town-wide natural resource inventory and open space inventory; and 4) providing recommendations for local policies, procedures, and legislation related to natural resource uses and conservation.

 The Hilldale CAC meets at 7 pm on the 4th Thursday of each month at the Hillsdale Town Hall.
 Meetings are open to the public.

 CAC members are appointed by the Hillsdale Town Board.
 If you would like to become a member, we encourage you to attend the next CAC meeting to learn more about our work.

 Then, write a letter of interest to the Town Board describing your background relevant to the work of the CAC, your interest, and your availability.